Marzal/awesome-telegram/README.md

 ### Develop

-* @HttpResponseBot - With this Bot you can get the HTTP status code and the redirects instantly for any website.
+* [@HttpResponseBot](https://t.me/HttpResponseBot) - With this Bot you can get the HTTP status code and the redirects instantly for any website.
 Send me a link.
 * @GithubReleasesBot - A chatbot that notify the user by telegram's message for a followed Github repository's new releases
+* [@MiddlemanBot](https://t.me/MiddlemanBot) - [Open Source](https://github.com/n1try/telegram-middleman-bot) - Message broker bot to translate HTTP calls into Telegram messages.
 * [@GitHubBot](https://t.me/githubbot) - Get notifications about events in your public GitHub repositories and post comments directly from Telegram.
 * [@github_gist_bot](https://t.me/github_gist_bot) - Bot uploads text and documents to GitHub Gist.
-* [@MiddlemanBot](https://t.me/MiddlemanBot) - [Open Source](https://github.com/n1try/telegram-middleman-bot) - Message broker bot to translate HTTP calls into Telegram messages.
+* [@jsondumpprotobot](https://t.me/jsondumpprotobot) - [Open Source](https://github.com/udf/uniborg/blob/kate/stdplugins/info.py) - Returns Telegram MtProto meta-data for all sent messages

 ### Aprobados por Telegram